 WordPress is user-friendly.
 Unfortunately, it is not always safe.

-It all begins with staying up to date
+It all begins with staying up-to-date

 The trouble with older versions is that they are vulnerable to hacks.
 They have loopholes which a hacker can exploit to gain entry and wreak havoc.